jason557/LineMaster/README.md

 👋 Hi, This is Jason.
 👀 The Application developed under Windows 10 by Visual Studo 2022  C# WinForm.
 💞️ The LineMaster App makes screen copy and draw line, rectangle, ellipse, text and save to png file.
     It would be very useful to make picture note when you take tutorial from the Internet.
+The 14 Commit: Fix the SelectArea bug at 2022 12 27.
 📫 jason.fintech.2018@gmail.com
 Youtube Video:
 👀 Download & Install the LineMaster  https://youtu.be/E8k9KCAT-aI